jochumdev/microlobby/README.md

 - Fast to copy&paste a service, easy to start a new one
 - Event System as example for IRC/Discord bots
 - All communication over NATS.
 It scales!
-- No persistent Data, everything is stored in the DB's
+- Scale your db and everything else scales easy as it needs no Filesystem

 ## Basic Architecture